aws/aws-cdk/docs/src/tools.rst

      init [TEMPLATE]             Create a new, empty CDK project from a template.
                                  Invoked without TEMPLATE, the app template will be used.
+     doctor                      Check your set-up for potential problems

    Options:
-     --help         Show help                                             [boolean]
-     --app, -a      REQUIRED: Command-line of cloud executable (e.g. "node bin/my-app.js")                                        [string]
+     --app, -a            REQUIRED: Command-line for executing your CDK app (e.g.
+                          "node bin/my-app.js")                            [string]
      --context, -c        Add contextual string parameter.                  [array] --plugin, -p         Name or path of a node package that extend the CDK features.
-                   Can be specified multiple times                         [array]
-     --rename       Rename stack name if different then the one defined in the cloud executable                                       [string]
+Can be specified multiple times         [array] --rename             Rename stack name if different then the one defined in the cloud executable                             [string]
-     --trace        Print trace for stack warnings                        [boolean] --strict       Do not construct stacks with warnings                 [boolean] --json, -j     Use JSON output instead of YAML                       [boolean] --verbose, -v  Show debug logs                                       [boolean]
+     --trace              Print trace for stack warnings                  [boolean] --strict             Do not construct stacks with warnings           [boolean] --ignore-errors      Ignores synthesis errors, which will likely produce an invalid output                 [boolean] [default: false]
+     --json, -j           Use JSON output instead of YAML                 [boolean] --verbose, -v        Show debug logs                                 [boolean]
+     --profile            Use the indicated AWS profile as the default environment [string]
+     --proxy              Use the indicated proxy.
+Will read from HTTPS_PROXY environment variable if not specified.           [string]
+     --version-reporting  Disable insersion of the CDKMetadata resource in synthesized templates                           [boolean]
      --version            Show version number                             [boolean]
+     --help               Show help                                       [boolean]

    If your app has a single stack, there is no need to specify the stack name